 Vegan Calcium Needs: Setting the Record Straight

 Unfortunately, vegan advocates are scarcely better than dairy lobbyists when it comes to accurately discussing calcium.
 A number of vegan books and websites assert that dairy is, in reality, a poor source of calcium.
 The claim is that the substantial amount of protein found in dairy products inhibits calcium absorption.
-People making this argument often points charts showing the rates of milk drinking and hip fracture in various countries.
+People making this argument often reference charts showing the rates of milk drinking and hip fracture in various countries.
 These charts present the data in a way that suggests dairy products cause increased rates of hip fracture.

 As we’re about to see, it’s nonsense to assert that dairy plays an irreplaceable role in ensuring adequate calcium consumption.
 But the position some vegans take regarding calcium is equally problematic.
 The reality is that it’s quite possible for a daily milk drinker to see her calcium status decline by going vegan.
-This is especially likely if she doesn’t make the effort to add calcium-rich vegan foods to replace the dairy products she has stopped consuming.
+This is especially likely if she doesn’t add calcium-rich vegan foods to replace the dairy products she has stopped consuming.